Hixie/isd/servers/src/systems-server/techtree/README.md

 Various values are given as rates.

-Rates are a numeric value from one of the earlier categories (e.g. number, mass, `hp`), following by a `/` character, followed by one of the following:
+Rates are a numeric value from one of the earlier categories (e.g. number, mass, `hp`, energy unit), following by a `/` character, followed by one of the following:

  * `decade`: Per decade (ten years, 1/315360000000ms)
  * `year`: Per year (365 days, 1/31536000000ms)